mgufrone/silex-assets-provider/README.md

 # Silex Assets Manager

+A simple and useful assets manager.

+# Installation

+Because Silex is using composer as its dependency manager, so does this Assets Manager. just provide this line on your composer.json

+	"require":{"silex/assets-service":"v1.1.2"}

 It is a simple and useful assets manager for silex.
 All you need to do is simple, to register some files before anything else just register the service provider and provide some parameters within it.
 For example: